Benmont Tench: Other bands and solo career

 In 2009, Tench frequently appeared with the Watkins Family Hour at Largo at the Coronet in Los Angeles.
 He has also appeared at the Largo and at the Fillmore in San Francisco as a special guest with Gillian Welch and David Rawlings, and accompanied the Dave Rawlings Machine on part of their west coast tour in spring 2010.
 In 2015, the Watkins Family Hour released their debut album and went on a national tour.

 In 2014, Tench released his first solo album, titled You Should Be So Lucky.
 Tench also added keyboard parts to Stevie Nicks' album 24 Karat Gold: Songs from the Vault.

-In 2016, he played the Fleetwood Mac tribute at the Fonda Theater, in Los Angeles; he performed the song "Silver Springs" with Courtney Love.
+In 2016, Tench played the Fleetwood Mac tribute at the Fonda Theater, in Los Angeles; he performed the song "Silver Springs" with Courtney Love.
 Tench also appears on the bill for a tribute to the band Big Star that took place in Los Angeles, California, in April 2016 (together with members of R.E.M, Wilco and Semisonic).

 Tench also reunited with Mudcrutch to record the band's second album, Mudcrutch 2.
 The band embarked on their American tour on May 26, 2016.

 In March 2019, Tench played three shows with Phil Lesh & Friends at the Capitol Theatre in Port Chester, New York.
-He also played on three songs from The Who's album WHO, released in December 2019.
+He also played on three songs from the Who's album WHO, released in December 2019.